[Art/Wildlife] Olly & Suzi - Arctic Desert Ocean Jungle

 Olly & Suzi have painted the Wild Dogs and other endangered animals of Mkomazi Park for over 25 years.
 Tony and Lucy established Mkomazi Game reserve in 1998 and together they ran a successful breeding program for endangered Black Rhino and African Wild dog.
 Olly & Suzi's mutual commitment and respect to their wild subjects was cemented when they ventured into the field.
 The bush of Mkomazi quickly became Olly & Suzi's favourite studio and they soon became infatuated with the endangered African wild dogs.
 These wild dogs or "painted dogs" live inside a secure breeding enclosure for their own protection at the HQ of the national park, the dogs here are all part of an innovative breeding and rehabilitation program to help raise the species numbers before reintroducing the dogs back into the Tanzanian wilderness.

 The number of Wild dogs in present day Africa are a mere fraction of what they were at the start of the century.
 They have been relentlessly hunted, shot and poisoned by farmers and hunters.
 Wild dogs are some of the most enchanting and misunderstood species on earth, the unsung hero of the wild.
-Wild dogs are the most successful land predators, the best animal killers in Africa, this is an animal that will strip you bare down to stomach contents, no bones or skull or anything, in less than a minute and half.
-Despite their skills as hunters, wild dogs never attack or bother humans and are very tolerant of people.
+Wild dogs are the most successful land predators, the best animal killers in Africa, an animal that will strip you bare down to stomach contents, no bones or skull, in less than a minute and half.
+Despite their hunter skills, wild dogs never attack humans and are very tolerant of people.
 The highlight of any safari in Africa is seeing Wild dogs.

 In 2010, at Mkomazi National park HQ, Tony Fitzjohn and his family rescued and adopted an orphaned baby Elephant, named Mr Tembo, who turned up crying on their airstrip one night, at only a few months old, and woke up the guard who was asleep in his outpost station.
 Tembo's mother had likely been killed by ivory poachers nights prior, her body was never found.
 The baby Elephant soon became a beloved family member and was the subject of many wonderful paintings & drawings by Olly & Suzi.